 At intersections or when merging lanes, drivers often forget to watch for bicyclists and what they may be doing.
 Drivers may fail to see bikers or yield the right-of-way at merging lanes, which can result in a collision.

 After a bicycle accident, victims have a set amount of time to file a civil lawsuit.
 This time limit is commonly referred to as the statute of limitations.
-Lawsuits for bicycle accidents must be filed within four years from the date of the accident, according to Florida Statute § 95.11(3)(a) (2016).
+Lawsuits for bicycle accidents must be filed within two years from the date of the accident, according to Florida Statute § 95.11(3)(a).